luizalaquini/Curso-Bootstrap/README.md

 # Curso-Bootstrap
-A versão do Bootstrap usada no aprendizado foi a 5.1.3!
+A versão do Bootstrap utilizada durante o aprendizado foi a 5.1.3!